-- Show ability to plan group lessons. - Show ability to adapt plans to meet the needs of the riders. - Show ability to assess horses and riders and negotiate development. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders. - Show clear understanding of the flat work requirements for show jumping. - Show clear understanding of requirements for competitive jumping. - Show ability to negotiate development and future planning.
+- Show ability to plan group jump lessons. - Show ability to adapt plans to meet the needs of the riders. - Show ability to assess horses and riders and negotiate development. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders - Show practical competence using jump equipment. - Show clear understanding of the requirements of jump riding. - Show clear understanding of jumping requirements for competition and examination. - Show ability to negotiate development and future planning.

-- Horses and riders of mixed or similar ability supplied by the assessment centre. - Rider's ability may range from novice to competent at 1.20m. - Horses/ponies may be range from novice to 1.20m. - Competing riders or trainee/leisure riders. - Amateur or professional riders. - Competing horses/ponies or school horses/ponies. - Horses could be in competition or schooling tack. - Sole or shared use of an enclosed area.
+- Show jumps or simulated cross country fences. - Horses and riders of mixed or similar ability. - Riders' ability may range from competent over fences at a basic level, up to BHSI. - Horses/ponies competent over fences at a basic level, up to jumping 1.20m. - Competing riders or trainee/leisure riders. - Amateur or professional riders. - Competing horses/ponies or school horses/ponies. - Horses could be in competition or schooling tack. - Sole or shared use of an enclosed area.

-COACH A PRIVATE ADVANCED SHOW JUMP LESSON
+COACH A PRIVATE DRESSAGE LESSON